atmark-techno/buttond/README.md

       - keypress >= 10s: run action2 10s after pushdown

- - key source does not matter, if you have two devices which use the same key code start buttond once for each device instead.
+ - Key source does not matter, if you have two devices which use the same key code start buttond once for each device instead.

  - Key presses are debounced.
 Releasing the key for less than 10ms will not trigger anything, and keep counting time from initial key press.
 Actions "on release" actually happen 10ms after release.

+ - For devices that might disappear (e.g. usb keyboard), it's possible to use -I instead of -i to use inotify to wait for it to come back